mmomtchev/mmomtchev/ZOO-Project-mmomtchev-GSOC-2022.md

 * Add builtin Node.js GDAL support
  - Allow JS services to use `gdal-async` out of the box
  - Reimplement the GDAL profile C++ service in JS as an example
+ - Create and automate an `AddressSanitizer` build to be run in continuous integration

 * Allow services to request to be executed in a single-instance mode by providing an `async` function as entry point